-(1) If GSA receives an agency protest before contract award, do not make award unless the HCA makes a determination to proceed under FAR 33.103(f)(1).
-Similarly, if GSA receives an agency protest within ten (10) days after award or within five (5) days after a debriefing date offered to the protester under a timely debriefing request under FAR 15.505 or 15.506, whichever is later, you must stay contract performance unless the HCA makes a determination to proceed under FAR 33.103(f)(3).
+(c) If GSA receives an agency protest before contract award, the contracting officer shall not make award unless the HCA makes a determination to proceed under FAR 33.103(f)(1).
+Similarly, if GSA receives an agency protest within ten (10) days after award or within five (5) days after a debriefing date offered to the protester under a timely debriefing request under FAR 15.505 or 15.506, whichever is later, the contracting officer must suspend contract performance unless the HCA makes a determination to proceed under FAR 33.103(f)(3).
 Any stay of award or suspension of performance remains in effect until the protest is decided, dismissed, or withdrawn.